Replicated Experimental Results:

 Ebert, R.K., and Schwarz, R.

-The following is an initial report from a Philadelphia area college psychology laboratory investigating the effect of Attractor Field Techniques (AFT) meridian-based energy treatments on mice using Accutone Frequency technology.
-These studies were carried out in the college’s APA-approved psychology program mouse laboratory, and met stringent and rigorous experimental design standards.
+The following is an initial report from a Philadelphia area college psychology laboratory investigating the effect of Attractor Field Techniques (AFT) meridian-based energy treatments on mice using the AFT frequency technology.
+These studies were carried out in the college’s APA-approved psychology program mouse laboratory and met stringent and rigorous experimental design standards.
 Since they were carried out on mice (as opposed to humans) there is no chance of a placebo effect.
 The studies were carried out in a double-blind controlled condition.
 One of the studies was replicated by the experimenter.

 Experimental Studies: In each study 16 mice were exposed to each of three separate EMF conditions on consecutive days.
 The three EMF conditions were as follows: no EMF (a blank CD was inserted into the player); a disk containing pulses of EMF targeted at the relevant body locus tested (in this case, foot); a control condition in which ineffective EMF was recorded on the CD.
 Experimenters were blind to the experimental condition.